MMPSoudani/FavString/README.md

   - Activity: display rooms the user has created and rooms the user has participated in - public access.
   - Update: update profile info - restricted access.
   - Setting: change password or delete account - restricted access.
+- The API allows:
+  - accessing the data in the database for each model separately.
+  - creating, adding, updating and deleting non-sensitive data